openannotation/annotator/doc/roadmap.rst

 The main goals for this release, which we aim to ship by April 15, 2015:

+-  Support for selections made using the keyboard
+-  Support in the core for annotation on touch devices
 -  Support for multiple typed selectors in annotations
 -  Support for components which resolve ('reanchor') an annotation's selectors into a form suitable for display in the page